Ashish89Rangari/DevSecOps-Multi-Tier-With-Database/README.md

 8. Trivy (4th Level security): Trivy used to scan file system ,artifacts,configuartion files.jar files, Docker Image scan.
    Trivy does File system scan(FS scan) such as configuration files like Kubernetes manifest YAML file, terraform files.
-   It shows vulnerabilities and error in this files
+   It shows vulnerabilities and error in this files.
+If you have expose password or token credentials, Trivy will let you know that.
-9. ss
+10. ss